Queues out the door: NZ's luckiest Lotto store throngs with punters

 It wasn't just the supermarket - there were also queues out the door at New Zealand's luckiest Lotto store on Wednesday as punters travelled from far and wide to a Hastings suburb in the hope of winning big.

-Debbie Christophers was among hundreds who ventured into Unichem Stortford Lodge Pharmacy in Hastings to get a ticket for Wednesday's $42m Lotto Powerball jackpot.
+Debbie Christophers was among hundreds who ventured into Unichem Stortford Lodge Pharmacy in Hastings to get a ticket for Wednesday's $42 million Lotto Powerball jackpot.

 The store has produced 49 First Division winning tickets since Lotto's inception in NZ, with more than $39m worth of First Division and Powerball winnings since 2001.